Localizing multipartite entanglement with local and global measurements: Applications to graph states

 where $|+\rangle \coloneqq (|0\rangle + |1\rangle)/\sqrt{2}$ and $\text{CZ}_{ab}$ is a controlled-Z gate acting between qubits $a$ and $b$.
 Note that the controlled-Z operator between two fixed qubits does not depend on the choice of control and target qubit, preventing ambiguity in the above definition.

-As it turns out, many graph states are locally unitarily equivalent to one another despite having different underlying graphs.
-An important example is that of graph states connected by local Clifford operators.
-Local Clifford unitaries will transform a stabilizer state into another stabilizer state while preserving the entanglement structure.
-More significantly, \textit{every} stabilizer state is locally Clifford (LC) equivalent to a graph state~\cite{VandenNest2004}.

 A problem of considerable interest is characterizing the possible transformations from one graph state to another.
-An interesting result in this direction is that two graph states are LU-equivalent if and only if they are SLOCC-equivalent \cite{vandennest2004local}.
-Also, under a broad set of conditions, graph states that are LU-equivalent are also LC-equivalent~\cite{VandenNest2005,Zeng2007}.
-However, characterizing one-way transformations allowing an arbitrary sequence of local measurements and unitaries is a rather challenging task.
-On the other hand, local Pauli Measurements (LPM) and Local Clifford operations are convenient to analyze because these operations transform the underlying graph structure in a simple way when they are applied to graph states.
-Fortunately, if we restrict ourselves to local Pauli measurements and local Clifford operations, we may gain more insight into this problem.

-In particular, it was shown in~\cite{Dahlberg2020} that deciding whether a source graph state $|G_1\rangle$ may be transformed into a target graph state $|G_2\rangle$ on some subsystem using just local Clifford operations, local Pauli measurements, and classical communication is an NP-complete problem.
-Similarly, it was shown in~\cite{Dahlberg2020-2} that deciding whether a graph state $|G_1\rangle$ may be transformed into a tensor product of Bell pairs on a given subsystem under the same operations is also NP-complete.
+However, characterizing one-way transformations allowing an arbitrary sequence of local measurements and local unitaries is a rather challenging task.
+On the other hand, local Pauli Measurements (LPM) and Local Clifford (LC) operations are convenient to analyze because these operations transform the underlying graph structure in a simple way when they are applied to graph states.
+Nevertheless, it was shown in~\cite{Dahlberg2020} that deciding whether a source graph state $|G_1\rangle$ may be transformed into a target graph state $|G_2\rangle$ on some subsystem using even the well-behaved set of local Clifford operations, local Pauli measurements, and classical communication is an NP-complete problem.
+A similar result was shown for the problem of transforming an arbitrary graph state into a tensor product of Bell pairs~\cite{Dahlberg2020-2}.
 Thus, deciding the allowable graph state transformations even under a set of relatively simple operations is a challenging problem.

-Other works have explored general aspects of local operations graph states as well.
-For example,~\cite{harikrishnan2023localizing} points out various properties of the post-measurement ensemble produced by LC + LPM on graph states experienceing Pauli noise.
-Similarly,~\cite{amaro2018estimating} considers a lower bound on the localizable entanglement obtained from a suitably chosen local measurement basis and compares its values on noisy graph states to that of a lower bound based on an entanglement witness.

-On a somewhat different note, graph states have been used as a significant motivating example for the study of localizable bipartite entanglement.
-Consider a graph state corresponding to a connected graph and a pair of vertices $a_1, a_2$ in the graph.
-If we choose a path connecting $a_1$ and $a_2$, measure out all qubits corresponding to vertices along this path in the $\sigma_x$-eigenbasis, and measure out all other qubits besides $a_1$ and $a_2$ in the $\sigma_z$-eigenbasis, the resulting state will always be a maximally entangled state over $a_1$ and $a_2$.
-This protocol, which was originally studied in~\cite{Briegel2001}, implies that the localizable bipartite entanglement onto the set $\{a_1, a_2\}$ is maximal regardless of the underlying graph structure, provided $a_1$ and $a_2$ are connected by a path.
-However, it has remained unclear how this protocol on graph states generalizes when there are more than two unmeasured qubits.